 Dr. Ariane Helou is a scholar whose research focuses on drama, music, and poetry in early modern Italy, England, and France; her secondary research field is culinary history.
 Dr. Helou most recently taught at UCLA in the department of French & Francophone Studies.
 Prior to that, she was a faculty member at UC Santa Cruz (where she also earned her PhD in Literature) in the departments of Theater Arts, Classical Studies, and French.

 Dr. Helou has held fellowships from the Mellon Foundation and the American Council of Learned Societies; the Huntington Library; and UCLA’s William Andrews Clark Memorial Library & Center for 17th– and 18th-Century Studies, among others.
-She has published original scholarship on Italian Renaissance drama and musical performance, Shakespeare studies, and other topics.
+She has published award-winning original scholarship on Italian Renaissance drama and musical performance, Shakespeare studies, and other topics.